 Andrews returned to the New York theater in 1993 with an appearance in the small ensemble cast of the Stephen Sondheim revue Putting It Together.
 It was clear that theater audiences wanted more of Julie Andrews, and she brought a stage version of Victor/Victoria to Broadway in 1995.
 An enormous success with critics and the public, Andrews appeared in the show for two years.
 After developing vocal problems, due to the growth of ovules on her vocal cords, she sought treatment through surgery, but the operation damaged her larynx irreparably, effectively ending her singing career.
 Expert opinion concluded that the surgery had been improperly performed and Andrews received a settlement, reported to be as high as $30 million.

 Her speaking voice remained unimpaired, and Andrews has continued her acting career.
 A new audience discovered Julie Andrews through her role as the Queen in the film The Princess Diaries and its sequel.
 Her speaking voice has also been heard in the animated Shrek films and in 2010’s Despicable Me.
-In the sixth decade of her career, Julie Andrews is branching out in still more avenues of the performing arts, directing a successful revival of The Boy Friend, the show that first brought her to America as a teenager.
-She continues to act, direct, write and contribute her boundless energy to her favorite causes, including Operation USA and Haitian earthquake relief.
+In the sixth decade of her career, Julie Andrews explored still more avenues of the performing arts, directing a successful revival of The Boy Friend, the show that first brought her to America as a teenager.
+She has continued to act, direct, write and contribute her boundless energy to favorite causes, including Operation USA and Haitian earthquake relief.

 In 2008, Andrews published the first volume of her autobiography: Home: A Memoir of My Early Years, recounting her life up until her departure for Hollywood to star in Mary Poppins.
 The book received excellent reviews and immediately went to the top of The New York Times bestseller list.
 The same year, she toured the United States in a concert performance with orchestra and backup singers, Julie Andrews: The Gift of Music.